Land of Lakes and Volcanoes

 The community of Las Salinas has a well organized community leadership that supports the health clinic as well as outreach programs to local schools and homes.
 Working with our team, the Las Salinas Health Post provides primary care, emergency care, and health education to children and adults.
 In partnership with the health post, FIMRC aims to expand the program of free medical care for children while providing Global Health Volunteers the opportunity to serve the community alongside the medical staff in preventive health measures.
 Additionally, FIMRC’s partnership with Hospital Gaspar Garcia, located in Rivas, affords Global Health Volunteers currently enrolled in medical school the opportunity to observe surgeons while getting a first-hand glimpse into the national public health system on a large scale.

-The pediatric health clinic is managed by the region’s lone registered pediatrician, thanks to the successful recruiting efforts of Project Limón’s former Field Operations Manager.
+FIMRC's Casa de Refugio hosts two separate clinics: the pediatric health clinic and the women's health program.
 The clinic houses an administrative office, a patient waiting area, and a private consultation room for patients.
 We take a holistic approach to providing access to all children in the region through clinical services as well as a comprehensive health outreach program.
 In an effort to reduce infant and child mortality, children 0 – 5 and expecting mothers are seen by the pediatrician.
 In addition, FIMRC staff is responsible for pre-natal and post-partum care that focuses on well child visits, health education and disease prevention.
 Health outreach includes but is not limited to house visits, an expecting mother health education group and special campaigns targeted at expecting mothers.
+The Women's Health Program is run by a local OB/GYN who provides consults to expecting mothers as well as women in need of specialty services.
+Both the pediatrician and OB/GYN are some of the region's only specialists.

 In 2009, Field Operations Manager Greg Macdonald conducted a community diagnostic aimed at better identifying the needs in Limón and the surrounding communities.
 A copy of the resulting analysis can be found here.